 Review of the monthly reports indicated that Ahuroa-B was compliant with consent limits and conditions for regular reporting.
-The monthly reports indicated that there was no issues during flaring, except in March 2019, where additional flare flow was released due to the shutdown of the site for the expansion project phase 3 tie-ins.
-There were also no exceedances in down-hole and top-hole pressure in the reservoirs.
+The monthly reports indicated that there were no issues during flaring.
+Down-hole and top-hole pressure in the reservoirs complied with consent conditions.
+However a blockage within well 5ST1 remains unresolved, with the Company currently exploring remedial options.

-During the year Ahuroa-B Gas storage facility demonstrated a high level of environmental and administrative performance with respect to the resource consents held by the Company.
+During the year Ahuroa-B Gas storage facility demonstrated a good level of environmental performance and a high level of administrative performance with respect to the resource consents held by the Company.